KarlaSmuk/InSync/README.md

 # InSync

+InSync is a collaborative task and workspace management web application designed to help teams organize, track and complete their work efficiently.
+It features real-time updates, intuitive task creation, assignment and status tracking within workspaces.

-Instructions for running the frontend and backend can be found in their respective folders.
+**Instructions for running the frontend and backend can be found in their respective folders.**

 ## Database diagram